speckdavid/shakey2016/Readme.md

 <br>

 ## 2. Shakey Quickscenario (with Simulation)
-Here we explain how to run an already existing scenario.
+Here we explain how to run a provided scenario in order to test, reproduce and compare the system.
 First of all, start the simulation and the robot system.
 ```sh
 $ roslaunch shakey_executable shakey_world.launch pkg:="$(rospack find shakey_quickscenario)"
 ```